dd900/AdGuard-Lists/README.md

 3. Entries containing a tld that is in the [tld source](https://raw.githubusercontent.com/hagezi/dns-blocklists/main/adblock/spam-tlds.txt) are replaced by the tld source entry or removed if it already exists.

-Sources are listed [here](https://github.com/dd900/AdGuard-Lists/tree/master/Sources)
+Sources are listed [here](https://github.com/dd900/AdGuard-Lists/tree/master/Sources) I tend to block a lot and whitelist as needed.